dell/karavi-metrics-powerflex/docs/CONTRIBUTING.md

 |  Feature     |  feature-9-olp-support            |  "9" referring to GitHub issue ID         |
 |  Bug Fix     |  bugfix-110-remove-docker-compose |  "110" referring to GitHub issue ID       |

+#### Branch Types
+- A release branch is a branch created from main that will be solely used for release a Karavi version.
+Only critical bug fixes will be merged into this branch.
+- Bug Fix branch is a branch which is created for the purpose of fixing the given defect/issue.
+- Feature branch is created for a feature development purpose.

 ## Steps to create a branch for a bug fix or feature:
 1. Fork the repository.
 2. Create a branch off of the main branch.
 The branch name should follow [branch naming convention](#branch-naming-convention).